 He said some 90 percent of police departments nationwide use social media in some form, often as a tool to catch criminals.

-He cited a case in Germantown last year in which a flash mob formed to rob a convenience store.
+He in which a flash mob formed to rob a convenience store.
 The crime was caught on surveillance video and broadcast by the police on YouTube.

 "People in the community were able to view the video and then help us identify people in the video," Capt.
 Paul Starks, Montgomery County police spokesman, told NBC News.